Quark, Strangeness and Charm (song): Other versions

 A new acoustic version of "Quark, Strangeness and Charm" was included on The Road to Utopia (2018), produced and arranged by Mike Batt with additional orchestrations.

 Cover versions

 The Stranglers' Jean-Jacques Burnel has long been an admirer of the song, stating it was "a song I'd really fucking wish I'd written".
 He has performed versions of the song with Three Men and Black.

+Northampton band Subfriction released a modernised speeded up version of the song in 2025.